-In all my years of collecting Iowa City postal covers, these are some of my earliest specimens – and are quite possibly, because of their content – the most intriguing.
+In all my years of collecting Iowa City postal covers, these are some of my earliest specimens – and quite possibly, because of their content – some of the most intriguing…

 All four letters, written between 1841-1850, are addressed to Gilman Folsom, Esq. – Iowa City and the first three are all written by Gilman’s compassionate, and very worried father, Winthrop Folsom, back home in Dorchester, New Hampshire.
 It seems that Gilman, born April 7, 1818 in New Hampshire, caught the “go-west-young-man-go west” bug and moved to Iowa City in 1841.
 Gilman came here to practice law, and according to all the records we’ve found, and other correspondence we have in our collection, Folsom did just that.
 But, much like it is today, starting a new business from scratch was no easy deal, and it sounds as though Gilman had some pretty lean years here in the Hawkeye State, before he finally got himself established.

 And, did Gil’s family struggle back home during this season?
 Just take a look at these first three letters from his father, Winthrop, expressing great concern over his son’s well-being.

 This 3-page hand-written letter is a family-affair letter, with most of it written by Winthrop, Gilman’s father, but we also have some short notes from two other Folsoms: LP Folsom and AB Folsom – probably siblings of Gil’s.
 Here are some highlights:

 - Winthrop starts his letter by explaining how difficult it is to not hear regularly from their son.
 This is particularly hard for Gil’s mother and sister… Gilman.
 Yours (letter) of October 26 rec’d last evening.
 We have sent to the (post) office every day (for) the mail.